nion-software/nionswift/design/data_model.md

 ### Terms and Definitions

-An **annotated array** is one complete unit of data: an underlying array together with its annotations (axis groups, coordinate mappings, coordinate system transforms, and metadata).
-The implementation class name is `AnnotatedArray`. *Note on nomenclature:* "annotations" here means the structural and calibration metadata attached to the array - not display graphics such as rectangles, lines, or region markers drawn on a displayed image.
+An **annotated array** is one complete unit of data: an underlying array together with its annotations. *Note on nomenclature:* "annotations" here means the structural and calibration metadata attached to the array - not display graphics such as rectangles, lines, or region markers drawn on a displayed image.

 An **axis group** is an ordered group of axes in an annotated array.
 The rank of an axis group is the number of axes in the group.